What Is An Essential Oil

 Chances are good that at some point you may have heard about the remarkable things essential oils can do.
 After all, that's probably why you've come here, right?
 But, perhaps, you don't really know what an essential oil is, precisely.
 Don't worry, you are not alone.
 It is a common question we at Aromatics International hear all the time!

 According to the dictionary, an essential oil is "a natural oil typically obtained by distillation and having the characteristic aroma of the plant or another source from which it was extracted".
-To simplify it even further, an essential oil is a highly concentrated oil extracted from plants.
+To simplify it even further, an essential oil is a highly concentrated oil of plant extracts.
 Either way, both definitions are just the tip of the iceberg when it comes to what an essential oil really is.
 So, let's explore a little deeper.

-Most people don't realize just how concentrated essential oils really are.
+Most people don't realize just how concentrated pure essential oils really are.
 For instance:

 - Sweet Orange essential oil requires roughly 14 Oranges to produce 1 - 15 mL bottle of product.

-- Lavender essential oil requires over 200 pounds of plant material to yield 1 pound of essential oil.
+- Lavender essential oil requires over 200 pounds of plant material to yield 1 pound of lavender oil.

 - Rose essential oil requires roughly 5,000 pounds of rose petals to yield 1 pound of essential oil.

-Essential Oil Safety: Because essential oils are extremely concentrated, it is important to know how to use them safely.
-Using some oils at full concentration can lead to adverse reactions such as skin irritation, nausea, headaches, phototoxicity, or sometimes even serious allergic reactions.
-That doesn't mean you can't use any oil straight, though.
-Some oils can be used directly on the skin such as using a single drop of lavender oil directly on a bee sting.
-In fact, it is a very wise practice to dilute, as diluting with a carrier such as jojoba helps prevent sensitivity to an essential oil as well as help with transport of the essential oil.
+Some popular essential oils can be used directly on the skin such as using a single drop of lavender oil directly on a bee sting.
+In fact, it is a very wise practice to dilute, as diluting with a carrier oil such as jojoba oil helps prevent sensitivity to an essential oil as well as help with transport of the essential oil.
 Not to mention you'll get more bang for your buck since you won't go through oil so quickly!
 Additional caution should be used when using essential oils on children!
 Children lack the ability to metabolize chemicals as quickly or efficiently as adults.
+Even inhaling essential oils like tea tree can be overwhelming for kids.
 Because essential oils are highly concentrated chemicals, albeit natural, they can cause problems with young children who are still rapidly developing.

-Here are a few tips from us regarding usage for children:
+Here are a few tips from us regarding adding essential oils to blends for children:

-- Children under 5: It is best to avoid essential oils entirely.
+- Children under 5: It is best to avoid the use of essential oils entirely.
 Instead, we recommend using hydrosols in place of essential oils, as they are much gentler.
 If you want to learn about hydrosols, check out our recent blog.

 - Children between the ages of 5 and 10: It is best to use a 1% dilution when applying essential oils topically.
 We'll get into recommended dilutions in this blog, so keep reading to find out more.